College Bank: 2023–present

 Although demolition plans were shelved in 2023, RBH reignited concerns in late 2024 by stating that "all options were back on the table" following the collapse of a refurbishment partnership with Legal & General Affordable Homes.
 The estimated cost of refurbishment had exceeded £107 million, prompting RBH to explore alternative redevelopment strategies.

 On 22 October 2025, RBH informed residents of College Bank that all seven tower blocks must be vacated in the coming months due to serious building safety concerns.
 This decision followed detailed independent surveys which revealed structural issues that compromised the long-term safety of the buildings, regardless of whether refurbishment or demolition is pursued.

 The surveys identified a range of structural and infrastructure issues including defects in the buildings' concrete frames, electrical system faults, roof deterioration, and failures in the water pumping mechanisms.
 Additionally, residents faced high energy costs due to inefficiencies in heating and lighting.

 The surveys confirmed that residents will need to relocate temporarily or permanently, depending on the final regeneration plan.
-A decision on the future of the site is expected by the end of 2025, with input from the College Bank Task Force.
+A decision on the future of the site was expected by the end of 2025, with input from the College Bank Task Force.
 In response to the surveys, members of the campaign to Save the Seven Sisters opposed the move, arguing it implied a pre-determined decision to demolish the estate and vowed to resist relocation.

+On 6 March 2026, the remaining residents of the Mitchell Hey block were evacuated after a water main burst.
+The following month RBH announced that it had decided not to reopen the building.
+It also stated that no decision had yet been made regarding the possible demolition of the tower blocks.